satellite-no/phantom_api/README.md

 # Splunk Phantom SOAR Module

 ## Introduction
-The TMO Phantom module was developed for easy python communication to and from a Splunk Phantom server using it's native API.
+The Phantom module was developed for easy python communication to and from a Splunk Phantom server using it's native API.

 ## Getting Started
 1. Clone the repository to your local computer
-2. Copy the "tmo_phantom" folder to */lib/site-packages* (C:\Users\FRODO\AppData\Local\Programs\Python\Python37-32\Lib\site-packages)
+2. Copy the "phantom_api" folder to */lib/site-packages* (C:\Users\FRODO\AppData\Local\Programs\Python\Python37-32\Lib\site-packages)
 3. Software dependencies
 	a. requests (standard python modules)
 4. Review the documentatoin below on usage.

 ## Usage and Test
-To use tmo_phantom import the phantom library to your script and create a phantom server object by calling 'PhanServer' with the base URL and api key for paramaters.
+To use phantom_api import the phantom library to your script and create a phantom server object by calling 'PhanServer' with the base URL and api key for paramaters.
 '''
->>> from tmo_phantom import tmo_phantom
+>>> from phantom_api import tmo_phantom
->>> ph = tmo_phantom.PhanServer('https://phantom-server.local', '12345678910111213141516')
+>>> ph = phantom_api.PhanServer('https://phantom-server.local', '12345678910111213141516')
 >>> user = ph.get_user(3)
 >>> container = ph.get_container(7)
 '''